hyperledger-archives/fabric/tools/busywork/README.md

 both test 4-peer PBFT *batch* networks.
 The `stress2b` test is a single run with a single client.
 The `sweep1b` test sweeps a test setup over a range of from 1 to 64 clients.
+At present the `sweep1b` target appears to work in server environments, but fails in Vagrant/laptop environments.

 There is also a pre-canned target